UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="False" >

-For axis such as time and some categorical labels, it's redundant to have labels.
+For axes such as time and some categorical labels, it's redundant to have labels.
 </opt>

 </choice>